MannLabs/alphatims/README.md

 ### Developer

 AlphaTims can also be installed in developer mode with a few `bash` commands.
 This allows to fully customize the software and modify the source code to your specific needs.
 For any Python package, it is highly recommended to use a [conda virtual environment](https://docs.conda.io/en/latest/).
-Once conda is downlaoded and installed, an AlphaTims environment can be created and activated with:
+Once conda is downloaded and installed, an AlphaTims environment can be created and activated with:

 ```bash
 conda create -n alphatims python=3.8 -y